AA Sponsor

 What is an AA Sponsorship Guide?

 An AA sponsorship guide is a written resource used in Alcoholics Anonymous to facilitate the sponsor-sponsee relationship, which is a fundamental aspect of the AA program.
 It typically provides a structured framework for both sponsors and sponsees to navigate the recovery process.
-These guides direct you on how to be an AA sponsor, outline the roles and responsibilities of sponsors and sponsees.
-It also offers guidance on working through the AA 12 Steps, attending meetings, and maintaining healthy communication.
+These guides direct you on how to be an AA sponsor, and outline the roles and responsibilities of sponsors and sponsees.
+They also offer guidance on working through the AA 12 Steps, attending meetings, and maintaining healthy communication.
 They serve as a reference point for individuals in AA, ensuring that the sponsorship relationship remains supportive, accountable, and conducive to achieving and maintaining sobriety within the fellowship.

-Being entangled in an alcohol addiction is an extremely difficult experience, and no one should have to go through it alone.
 Here at Avenues Recovery, we offer top-notch treatment plans and therapies to help you break free of your addiction and reach sobriety.
 No one is beyond help!
-Our highly professional and experienced team have helped thousands of people regain control of their lives, and we can help you too!
-Contact us today to take your first step towards a happier, healthier and sober future!
+Our highly professional and experienced team has helped thousands of people regain control of their lives, and we can help you too.
+Contact us today to take your first step towards a happier, healthier, and sober future.

 Check your insurance